Boston Harbor Names & Numbers

-Weymouth: Located on the Back River, on the southern side of the harbor, this 2-lane, all-tide ramp offers ample parking and floating docks.
+Weymouth: Located on the Back River, on the southern side of the harbor, this two-lane, all-tide ramp offers ample parking and floating docks.
 Daily fee $8.

-Winthrop: On the northern shore of the harbor, you’ll find a public ramp in Winthrop at 649 Shirley Street.
+Winthrop: On the northern end of the harbor, you’ll find a public ramp in Winthrop at 649 Shirley Street.
 Daily fee $5.
-Good parking, but no floats.

-Charlestown: A relatively new 2-lane ramp can be found on Terminal Street below the Tobin Bridge.
-This launch facility offers lots of parking and great access to Boston’s Inner Harbor and the Charles River.
+Charlestown: A two-lane ramp can be found on Terminal Street below the Tobin Bridge.
+This launch facility offers lots of parking and great access to Boston’s Inner Harbor and the Charles River, but lacks a tie-up float.
 Opens at 7:00 a.m.; closes at 11:00 p.m.

 South Boston: A large, convenient float on the upper Fort Point Channel, just south of Summer Street, affords kayakers access to the inner harbor.
 Parking is available in the adjacent commercial lot for a reasonable fee.